Peltz's Procter & Gamble defeat could be more humbling than harmful

-(Reuters) - Nelson Peltz put his activist hedge fund credentials on the line to win a board seat at Procter & Gamble Co (PG.N), only to be narrowly defeated, according to a preliminary shareholder vote count.
+Oct 10 (Reuters) - Nelson Peltz put his activist hedge fund credentials on the line to win a board seat at Procter & Gamble Co, only to be narrowly defeated, according to a preliminary shareholder vote count.
 Yet he stands to lose more face than he does money.

 Peltz, CEO of Trian Fund Management, was also rebuffed in a battle for board seats, or proxy contest, at DuPont two years ago.
 But he went on to attract more money from investors and have a key ally installed as the chemical maker’s new chief executive.